How Long Does It Take to Grow Hydroseeded Lawns? Hydroseeding Timeline

 After hydroseeding, you have to wait approximately 5 weeks until you can walk on it.
 As a rule of thumb, stay off the hydroseeded area until the grass is established.

-You can walk in the hydroseeded area on as much absolutely necessary as foot traffic can permanently damage the new grass and in some cases cause bare spots to form.
+You can walk in the hydroseeded area only if necessary as foot traffic can permanently damage the new grass and in some cases cause bare spots.

 What Fertilizer to Use After Hydroseeding?